Philitas of Cos: Influence

 Philitas was the most important intellectual figure in the early years of Hellenistic civilization.
 He gained instant recognition in both poetry and literary scholarship, and, as far as is known, was the first person called "poet as well as scholar" (ποιητὴς ἅμα καὶ κριτικός, poiētḕs [h]áma kaì kritikós).
 As tutor to Philadelphus he is assumed to have had great influence on the development of the Mouseion at Alexandria, a scholarly institution that included the famous Library of Alexandria.
 A statue was erected of him, possibly at a Mouseion at Cos, and his work was explicitly acknowledged as a classic by both Theocritus and Callimachus.

 His reputation for scholarship endured for at least a century.
 In Athens, the comic playwright Strato made jokes that assumed audiences knew about Philitas' vocabulary, and the vocabulary was criticized more than a century later by the influential Homeric scholar Aristarchus of Samothrace in his Against Philitas (Πρὸς Φιλίταν, Pròs Philítan).
 The geographer Strabo described him three centuries later as "simultaneously a poet and a critic".

 Philitas was the first writer whose works represent the combination of qualities now regarded as Hellenistic: variety, scholarship, and use of Homeric sources in non-epic works.
 He directly influenced the major Hellenistic poets Callimachus and Apollonius of Rhodes.
 His poetry was mentioned or briefly quoted by Callimachus and by other ancient authors, and his poetic reputation endured for at least three centuries, as Augustan poets identified his name with great elegiac writing.
 Propertius linked him to Callimachus with the following well-known couplet:

+Ovid also linked the two poets, urging women who wished to capture a man to read Callimachus and Philitas, and conversely advising people wishing to fall out of love to avoid these two.
 The 1st-century AD rhetorician Quintilian ranked Philitas second only to Callimachus among the elegiac poets.
 Philitas' influence has been found or suspected in a wide range of ancient writing; Longus' 2nd century AD novel Daphnis and Chloe contains a character likely named after him.
 Almost all that he wrote seems to have disappeared within two centuries, though, so it is unlikely that any writer later than the 2nd century BC read any but a few of his lines.

+Portrait

+In 1770, a small marble bust (height 33 cm), dating from the middle of the 2nd century AD, was discovered in Crest.
+It is thought to be the Roman copy of a bronze from the 3rd century BC, now lost.
+In the 19th century, this bust was part of the collection of the painter Pierre Gustave Girardon.
+To date, it is the only known portrait of the poet.
+It is now preserved in the Louvre Museum, Paris.
+The connection between the portrait discovered in Crest and the description by Posidippus of Pella of the portrait of Philitas of Cos by the sculptor Hecataeus was made by Évelyne Prioux.